 RESTAURANTS IN KRUGER PARK CAMPS

-South African National Parks has decided to introduce popular family restaurants at Main Camps in Kruger Park.
-Mugg & Bean opened at Lower Sabie, Satara, Olifants and Letaba Camps in 2014 whilst Skukuza has The Cattle Baron.
-Restaurants have been refurbished & modernised so passengers can look forward to better meals & improved service in Kruger.
-Often our guides visit Lower Sabie for breakfast & the restaurant is in a wonderful spot overlooking the Sabie River.
-During the dry season you can expect to see plenty of hippos and crocs as you sip coffee.
-Dinner each night will be in a Camp restaurant or your guide may plan a barbeque.
+South African National Parks decided to introduce popular family restaurants at Main Camps in Kruger Park.
+Mugg & Bean is located at Lower Sabie, Cattle Baron at Skukuza, Tindlovu at Berg en Dal and Satara, Wimpy at Pretoriuskop.
+Cattle Baron is considered by guides the best steakhouse in the Park and Lower Sabie very popular for breakfast as the restaurant is overlooking the Sabie River where hippos, crocs, elephant & aquatic birds can be seen as you sip coffee.
+Dinners and breakfasts on safari are arranged by your guide.
 Lunches in Kruger are available at the Deli Café - at passenger's expense.
-Camp shops sell groceries, soft drinks, alcoholic drinks, books, maps & curios.
+Camp shops sell groceries, soft drinks, alcoholic drinks, books, maps and curios.

 It is possible for vegetarians to find suitable meals in Kruger, but please advise us when booking.